johnwait/notepad2-mod-jrb/Readme-mod-jrb.txt

 Changes compared to the Notepad2-mod fork:
 * Switch to the Onigmo Regex Engine (https://github.com/k-takata/Onigmo)
+* File-change notifications received while in the background are deferred until window is shown again
 * More keywords being recognized for PowerShell syntax highlighting

 Supported Operating Systems: